 Cost and Maintenance

 Air purifiers aren’t cheap investments.
 Still, there are budget options available.
-However, due to the additional filters and features, filtered air purifiers are more expensive than ionizers.
+However, the additional filters and features make filtered air purifiers more expensive than ionizers.

 Filtered air purifiers are also more expensive to maintain.
 The filters require regular replacement for the device to work effectively.
 This is often done every six to 12 months — some air purifiers feature washable or reusable filters.

-In comparison, because ionizers don’t have any filters, there’s nothing to replace.
-The only maintenance you’ll be doing is wiping the collecting plate (if applicable).
-If there’s no plate, you’ll simply be sweeping and dusting the house more often.
+In comparison, because ionizers don’t have filters, there’s nothing to replace.
+The only maintenance you’ll be doing is wiping the collecting plate.
+If there’s no plate, you’ll simply sweep and dust the house more often.

 Ionizers have a very limited style, with most being slim and vertical in design.
 Most ionizers are also compact and made to stand in corners or any other location out of sight.

 Filtered air purifiers, on the other hand, come in a range of sizes and shapes.
 The size is usually related to the unit’s room coverage.
 Smaller units are designed for smaller rooms such as offices and nurseries.